emoncms/emoncms/docs/user_guide/postingdata.md

 ## Sending data to Emoncms using MQTT

 Both the emonPi and emonBase running the emonSD software stack have a local Mosquitto MQTT server running as standard.
 This server is accessible with authentication on port 1883.
-See MQTT [Service Credentials](/technical/credentials).
+Find the MQTT Service Credentials for your image on [emonSD Download](../emonsd/download.md)

 The standard base topic to which emoncms subscribes is: **emon/**.
 The following publish example posts the power1 input associated with node: mynode.